-Bong continuously evaluates the risks surrounding reporting that may arise.
+Bong continuously evaluates the risks surrounding reporting.
 Furthermore, the Board of Directors is responsible for ensuring compliance with insider laws and standards for furnishing information.
 The overall financial risks are defined and taken into consideration in establishing the Group's financial goals.

 The Group has an established, but changeable, system for management of business risks that is integrated in the Group's control process for business planning and performance.
-In addition, seminars are routinely held on business risks and risk assessment within the Group.
+In addition, controls are routinely made on business risks and risk assessment within the Group.
 There are procedures for ensuring that significant risks and control deficiencies are, when necessary, detected by the Group Management and the Board of Directors on a periodic basis.